SolisAU/elasticsearch-plaso-pipelines/README.md

 `prefetch`, `olecf` and `winreg` have a number of artefacts that use different field names.
 If I'm trying to look at a bunch of artefacts that show File and Folder Opening, and I want to keep my columns nice and tidy so I can export the results to CSV and add to my report, I don't want to see the `path` (of the file or folder) in 4 different fields. ie: prefetch: `path_hints`; olecf: `local_path`, `network_path` and `shell_item_path`; winreg: `shell_item_path`, `value_name`.

+Since Plaso switched from supporting Elasticsearch to OpenSearch they seem to have dropped the `parser` field as a default output field.
+You need to ADD THIS BACK IN by adding `--additional-fields parser` to your psort.py command line as some of the enrichment currently relies upon this existing.
+We'll look at changing that in the future.

 ### Enrich Data ###

 Once we've pulled out additional fields and normalised the field names, we can start thinking about how to enrich the data with additional intelligence that helps us quickly exclude and include items that we know to be good and know to be bad.